Redfooxx/SIEM-Elastic-Alert-Triage-Log-Analysis/README.md

 *Figure 8: winlog.logon.type showing attacker accessed the system remotely*

-Figure 9 (below) further shows the Administrator logon that triggered a normal Windows session initialization process chain, which can be verified using the provided query.
+Figure 9 (below) further shows the Administrator logon that triggered a normal Windows session initialization process chain, which can be verified in the dashboard.
 The two queries confirmed that the logon took place, but the current evidence isn’t sufficient to determine whether the activity is malicious.

 <img width="1454" height="586" alt="image" src="https://github.com/user-attachments/assets/2a9ad003-0673-4138-b1e9-f51b9bb74b10" />

 *Figure 9: Administrator's process.command_line*

+The next critical alert in Fig. 10 (below) shows that the Administrator created a new user account, which is suspicious and warrants further investigation.

 <img width="617" height="244" alt="image" src="https://github.com/user-attachments/assets/00e9de89-9f30-42d3-978b-4d31152b6a1d" />